 Fruit Spot Circular, reddish-brown or black spots with a green halo, also has very small rust-colored specks or irregular brown pits, showing up after fruit turns yellow.
 Seasonal in nature, apparently physiological in character.
 Control: Cull out medium or heavily spotted fruit.
 Not due to storage conditions.
 Rhizopus Extensive soft rot of split and broken fruits with rapid development of course mold bearing white and black spore cases.
 Commonly observed in ripening rooms.
 Rot Control: Handle carefully to avoid skin breaks and bruising.

-WFLO is indebted to Dr. Adel Kader, Department of Plant Sciences, University of California at Davis, for the review and revision of this topic.
+WFLO is indebted to Dr. Adel Kader, Department of Plant Sciences, University of California at Davis, and Dr. Elhadi Yahia, Universidad Autonoma de Queretaro, for the review and revision of this topic.